putitsimply/christian-bible-explained/memory-bank/productContext.md

 - Students can quickly find a book and get a readable overview in a few minutes.
 - Teachers can rely on consistent phrasing, definitions, and length limits.
+- The 500-word limit is for content pages (book summaries and overviews), not for reference/navigation pages like the glossary.